ckadarla/Cheetsheet/promo-grafa-setup.md

 helm repo update
 ```

-Install Grafana Helm Chart on Kubernetes Cluster
+Install the Grafana Helm Chart on a Kubernetes Cluster
-For installing the Grafana on Kubernetes, Use “helm install” command
+For installing Grafana on Kubernetes, use “helm install” command
 ```
 helm install grafana grafana/grafana
 ```